NoshonNetworks/landver/docs/land_nft.md

+# land_nft Contract
+The land_nft contract implements the core functionalities for representing land parcels as NFTs, adhering to the ERC721 standard.
+It manages the creation, transfer, and metadata of these unique tokens while integrating additional features like locking mechanisms to restrict certain operations.
+This contract ensures that each land NFT is uniquely identifiable and fully compliant with established token standards, offering flexibility for use cases such as property transactions and decentralized applications.
- Detailed explanation of each functionality in the `LandNFT` module, along with its purpose, description, and parameters.
+ Here is a detailed explanation of each functionality in the `LandNFT` module, along with its purpose, description, and parameters.

 ### **`constructor`**